HIV and Children and Adolescents

 - A child’s age and developmental stage.

 The HIVinfo fact sheet, Following an HIV Treatment Regimen: Steps to Take Before and After Starting HIV Medicines, includes tips on adherence.
-Some of the tips may be useful to children and adolescents with HIV and their parents or caregivers.
+Some of the tips may be useful to children with HIV and their parents or caregivers.

 This fact sheet is based on information from the following sources: